Section 3: Residential Living

 FURNITURE (UNIVERSITY PROVIDED)

 All of the furniture and appliances provided by the University remain the property of the University throughout the resident’s occupancy.
 The resident may not remove any University-owned furniture or appliances from the apartment.
 The resident may not remove any University-owned items from the common spaces within the residence hall.
 Residents are not permitted to build lofts or adjust university furniture into an unsafe position.
 Failure to abide by the above restrictions may result in disciplinary action.
+Any furniture brought into the halls that is deemed a health hazard, as defined by the Director of Student Life, is subject to removal.

 A guest is defined as any person not assigned to the resident host’s room.
 Resident hosts must sign in their guest(s) following proper procedure at the front desk of the residence hall.
 Resident hosts may not have more than three (3) guests signed in at any given time.
 Each guest is required to leave a photo identification card at the front desk while in the building.
 The guest(s) ID card(s) must remain at the desk until the guest(s) vacate the building.
 It is the responsibility of the host to inform the guest of the photo ID requirement.
 Acceptable forms of photo ID include: driver’s license, non-driver’s ID, school ID, or passport.
 No other forms of ID will be accepted.
 Guests without ID will not be allowed access into the residence hall, except in emergencies.
 (See emergency ID section.)
 Resident hosts must escort their guest(s) at all times within the building.